 The International Secretariat considers that the corrective action on MSG oversight has been partly addressed and considers that Mali has made meaningful progress on Requirement 1.4, with considerable improvements.
 The MSG has undertaken efforts in a short period of time to clarify and update MSG governance procedures through a revised EITI Decree and MSG ToR, leading to a partial renewal of MSG membership (limited to government and industry) in February 2019.
 The industry constituency has agreed on a clear selection procedure for industry representatives on the MSG.
 While renewal of MSG membership is ongoing for government and industry, and pending for civil society, there is indication the process is being undertaken in an open way according to procedures defined by each constituency, particularly with regards to government and industry.
-While the draft code of conduct for civil society is a good start, there is little evidence that civil society has ensured that the process for selecting its MSG representatives is inclusive and that NGOs that are not represented on the MSG are able to be informed and contribute to the EITI process.
+While the civil society code of conduct is a good start, there is no evidence that the new nominations and renewal procedures have been implemented in practice.
 There is no evidence to suggest that industry and civil society representatives on the MSG have canvassed their respective constituencies more broadly on key EITI documents and activities, although there is evidence that the Technical Secretariat consulted organisations that were not members of the MSG in developing the work plan and the annual progress report.
 The Technical Secretariat has made sure that there were timely announcements of MSG meetings and advance circulation of documents, and that written records of its discussions and decisions are kept, even if the detail of MSG discussions is not always reflected in meeting minutes.